Last Updated on January 30, 2023 by lauren

 Located within close proximity to Cape Town, Kogel Bay Resort is situated between towering mountains and sandy beaches.

 It’s not hard to see why this stretch of sand is one of the best photo spots near Cape Town.
-With the 4km’s of largely undeveloped coastline and a secret cave, it is the perfect spot to unplug and recharge.
+With 4 km of largely undeveloped coastline and a secret cave, it is the perfect spot to unplug and recharge.

 Campsite Specs: